 Students tour the Museum in small groups, discovering birds in their habitats, close-up.
-Using our directed exploration packets, students focus on ecosystems, bird identification, adaptations, migration, or other topics.
+Using our guided investigation handouts, students focus on ecosystems, bird identification, adaptations, migration, or other topics.
 Carved birds appear to stand, walk, perch, sing, feed… yet they won’t fly away!

 A viewing window allows learning from live birds (when they come to the feeders).
 We have guide books for identification, bird anatomy, and more.

 We have 100 acres and trails throughout the property.
 We are an Audubon Important Bird Area and a National Wildlife Federation Certified Wildlife Habitat.

 Outdoors, students hone observation skills, practice bird identification, investigate the different species in forest upland and successional habitats, or experience new connections from our accessible Treehouse.
 All ages have the opportunity to learn, reflect, and immerse themselves in journaling, note-taking, drawing, writing, and experiencing the outdoors.

 Expanding your visit with Audubon Vermont

 The Museum partners with Audubon Vermont to create a rich indoor / outdoor bird-focused experience for your students.
 For more information please read our brochure, All About Birds (3.2MB PDF)